barrozorcb/meu-euro-bot/readme.md

 # Meu Euro Bot
 The posts will be automacally always the change is greater than 1%, but it's can be changed.

+> Create a file config.py on root of project

 ## Information of keys to connect to Twitter/X api
 ```
 bearer_token = ""